alissaadams/CollectiveActionProblemSimulation/README.md

 - **$$\sum_{S \subset \{1, 2, \ldots, N\}, S \neq A}$$**: This terms sums over all subsets of players excluding A

+- **$$\sum_{S \subset \{1, 2, \ldots, N\}, S \neq A}$$**: This terms sums over all subsets of players excluding A
+- **$$U_A^{C,S}$$**: Represents the utility for Player A given a specific subset 𝑆 of players cooperate while the others do not
+- **$$\prod_{i \in S} p_i^{i_r, iA, 1}$$**: Gives probability that all players in subset 𝑆 will cooperate
+- **$$\prod_{i \in \bar{S}} (1 - p_i^{i_r, iA, 1})$$**: Gives probability that all players not in 𝑆 will defect

 ### Probability Function:

 $$
-P_i = \frac{1}{1 + e^{-(w_1 \cdot A_{choice} + w_2 \cdot iA_{relationship} + w_3 \cdot i_{reputation})}}
+P_i = \frac{1}{1 + e^{-(w_1 \cdot i_{choice} + w_2 \cdot iN_{relationship} + w_3 \cdot i_{reputation})}}
 $$

 * $$P_i$$ shows the probabilty that player i decides to cooperate based on:
-  *  player A's choice
+  *  player i's previous choice
-  *  player i's relationship with A and,
+  *  player i's relationship with N and,
   *  player i's reputation for defecting/cooperating
-!!!!!!!!!!!* player A represents some "other" player.
-So, if we had nations A-Z, we would need to call this function using player A on nations B-Z with both choices, cooperating and defecting.
-Then i would represent each nation, B-Z. Then, we would call this function using player B on nations A and C-Z. In this case, all the A's would be changed to Bs.
-And the i would represent nations A and C-Z. Thus, A is not really a "fixed" nation as it changes depending on which country we are looking at.
-> The idea is the relationship value varies for each calculation, allowing each country to assess the probabilities based on its unique interactions with other countries.
-In this example the relationship value is between current player A and another country $$i$$.
-A is going to sum all of the probabilities of all other players ($$i$$) to use in its calculation for its own expected utility, then we'll move to player B and they'll do the same.
+> The idea is the relationship value varies for each calculation, allowing each country to assess the probabilities based on its unique relationships with other countries.
+In this example the relationship value is between current player N and another country $$i$$.
+Player N is going to calculate the probability based on $$i$$'s reputation, N's relationship with $$i$$, and $$i$$'s previous decision to defect or cooperate.
+They will calculate this for all players $$i$$.
+We will then move to player N+1, and N+1 will do the same.
 This will continue for N players.
-* w1, w2, and w3 are weights that determine the influence of each factor on the probability of cooperation and can be adjusted based on strategical importance, or fixed values
+* w1, w2, and w3 are weights that determine the influence of each factor on the probability of cooperation and are fixed values in this implementation
 * We're using an exponential function because it will always output a value between 0 and 1, where 0 means an event will never occur, and 1 means it will certainly occur

+## Simulation Description

+Simulation V2 uses our new utility functions for an n player game.
+We coded this simulation so that it represents a realistic real world outcome.

+In this simulation, there are two rounds.
+In both rounds, each nation compares its expected utility when cooperating to their expected utility when defecting.
+Each nation then chooses the maximum between the two.

+In this simulation, one important factor is the “reputation” of each nation.
+This is a number from 0 to 1.
+Zero means that a nation will always defect and one means a nation will always cooperate.
+This reputation is used in the probability function and is weighed much heavier than all other parameters.

+In the first round, all n players should defect.
+This is because in the real world, most nations are skeptical of each other and will assume that every other nation is very likely to defect and build arms.
+Thus, it's in every nation's best interest to also defect and build arms.
+To represent real world conditions, we set the reputation of each nation to range from 0 to 0.3 to show the initial cautious outlook nations have on one another.

+In our second round, we want to show what could be possible with future mechanisms.
+We change each country's reputation to range from 0.7 to 1.0, showing more developed and trustworthy relationships between nations.
+Thus, each nation should now cooperate.
+This is because, if everyone is willing to cooperate, every nation gets more utility compared to when they defect.

+Therefore, this second round shows that with the proper mechanisms, we can reach a globally optimal Nash, where no nations defect!

+Simulation V1 represents an older, simpler model which achieves the same results.
+However, simulation V1 does not use our new utility functions.

 ## Analysis & Theorems

-* The Nash Equilibrium Theorem guarantees that any mixed strategy game with a finite number of strategies has at least one Nash equilibrium
-  * Our game has two strategies, therefore finite, influenced by the number of other countries who build arms
 * Since players are maximizing utility based on probabilities of what other countries will do, the nash occurs when:
   * All countries’ best responses are in equilibrium meaning no country has incentive to change its strategy
+* The Nash Equilibrium is gauranteed because each player is choosing their best response
 * Countries may find defecting as a dominant strategy, leading to a *suboptimal outcome*
 * Our utility functions are convex meaning:
   * As players increase their investment in arms (defection), the marginal utility gained decreases
   * players may be risk-averse, preferring strategies that ensure a more stable and predictable outcome

+## Next Steps
+* We want to decide on mechanisms from below and incorporate them into our simulation, which will impact our utility/cost functions to create an even more realistic simulation
+* Find and fix any potential bugs in our simulation V2
+* Study and refine our utility functions, if needed
+* Study and refine our probability function, if needed

-## Mechanisms
+## Possible Mechanisms
 * If we recognize that players may prefer strategies that mitigate risk due to the convexity of our function, our mechanisms can be aimed more toward incentivizing cooperation, and disincentivizing defection to achieve a more optimal outcome
 * Some ideas for incentives include:
   * Mutual alliances - if a country defects, their cost could increase(losing alliance benefits/points)